Paths For Students After Graduation

-If you graduate before April 1, then you are an eligible candidate for the H-1B lottery that year.
+If you graduate before April 1, you are an eligible candidate for the H-1B lottery that year.
 Ask your employer to register you for that year’s lottery on USCIS portal between March 1 and March 20.
-Don’t forget, the more times you apply, the higher chances of getting H-1B
+Don’t forget, the more times you apply, the higher your chances of getting H-1B

 Be Aware Of Other Visa Options (For Some Countries)

 Some F-1 students may have the opportunity to transfer to other visas.
 If you’re a citizen of one of the countries below, you may want to explore the associated visa categories:

 - Australia - E-3 visa

 - Chile and Singapore - H-1B1

 - Canada and Mexico - TN visa

 If you’re starting your own company -- particularly if you’re going through an accelerator program -- you may want to consider the O-1.
 While many requirements are complex, it may be a viable option once your company has gained little traction.
 Check out our information on the O-1 and its qualifications here.

 If you have more questions, contact us by filling up this form.